buildpacks/rfcs/text/0000-inline-buildpack.md

 # How it Works
 [how-it-works]: #how-it-works

-When an entry in the `[[build.buildpacks]]` table contains an `inline` value, the lifecycle WILL NOT attempt to download the buildpack `id@version`.
+When an entry in the `[[build.buildpacks]]` table contains an `inline` value, the platform WILL NOT attempt to download the buildpack `id@version`.
 Instead, it will create an ephemeral buildpack, with the following:

 - a `bin/detect` that always passes (i.e. `exit 0`)
 - a `bin/build` that contains the value of `inline` script without any changes (i.e. no magic)